xBlade58/smart-meter-platform-page/specification/1_SystemOverview/overview.md

 [More details](Concentrator.md)

 > [!NOTE]
-> The SmartMeterAdapter and the Concentrator MAY be the two components which are in smaller environments likely running un the same device.
+> The SmartMeterAdapter and the Concentrator MAY be the two components which are in smaller environments likely running on the same device.

 ## Cloud